Hand in Hand for Freedom: U.S. Labor and Irish Rebels

 By Terry O'Sullivan, Contributor

-The upcoming centennial of the Easter Rising carries a special meaning for proud Irish Americans, and especially for those, like me, who work in the American trade union movement.
+The centennial of the Easter Rising carries a special meaning for proud Irish Americans, and especially for those, like me, who work in the American trade union movement.

 That’s because Irish Americans view Ireland’s cause as our cause.
 And that’s not just because we’re Irish.
 And it’s not just because we share the same values as Irish republicans.
 It’s because, for more than 150 years, Irish Americans have played critical roles in the ongoing struggle for a free, united, and independent Ireland.